Skip to main content

 Is this free?
 What's the catch?

-Completely free to use.
-We keep the lights on with advertising and the occasional affiliate link.
+Completely free — no account, no trial, no 'premium' tier mysteriously lacking the useful bits.
+We keep the lights on with the occasional affiliate link and the generosity of people who hit the ☕ at the bottom of the results.
 The validation logic itself will never be paywalled — that'd defeat the whole point.

 Can I use this via an API?

-Not yet officially, but the POST /api/validate endpoint is open.
+Not yet.
 Bulk checking and an API key system are on the roadmap.
 For now, go wild responsibly.

 Can this tool get it wrong?